How to Build a Spectacular Tiki Bar from just Pallets and Bamboo

 Create an outdoor bar area in a weekend!

+The perfect project for a summer staycation.
 This simple design requires the following products and tools:

-x1 Box of Single Thread General Purpose Wood Screws 80mm or 100mm in length PZ #2 Cross-head | - Screwing the pallets together to form the bar framework. |
+1x Box of 1 Thread General Purpose Wood Screws (80mm or 100mm in length PZ #2 Cross-head)> Screwing the pallets together to form the bar framework

 We also included a few extras in our set-up as a backdrop to the bar.
 The Bamboo Bone Screens made from vertical slices of Indonesian bamboo can be used to clad an existing fence.
 And they can also be fitted inside a summer house or perimeter of a pergola for a more contemporary look.
 The bar can be built as a temporary structure or a more permanent fixture.
 Read on to find out how.

-STEP 1
+Step 1

 Stand two of the pallets on their long sides.
 Bring together to form a right angle (use a metal square if you wish).
 Attach screws between both pallets at the top and bottom corners.
 Tip: Check each particular pallet design and secure screws into the two thickest parts on either pallet, at least at the top and bottom.
 You can screw straight or at angle.